MeirHaimov/MeirHaimov/README.md

   - Optimization: Optimized the model using Adam optimizer and cross-entropy loss.
   - Evaluation Metrics: Assessed model performance using precision, recall, F1-score, and confusion matrix to ensure high accuracy and reliability.

-  - **Impact:**
+  **🌍 Impact:**
-  This model offers significant potential in helping farmers by reducing the time needed for disease detection, preventing crop losses, and improving the overall health of potato plants.
+- This model offers significant potential in helping farmers by reducing the time needed for disease detection, preventing crop losses, and improving the overall health of potato plants.

-  •	Achieved 96% accuracy in disease classification
+- Achieved 96% accuracy in disease classification.
-  •	Reduced potential detection time by approximately 98.33%, from 5 minutes to 5 seconds using the deep learning model.
+- Reduced potential detection time by approximately 98.33%, from 5 minutes to 5 seconds using the deep learning model.

 - **📄 Django Blog**
   A blog built with Django, featuring authentication, comments, and REST API.